kiarie404/CSC-416-4TH/main_site/Documentation_books/Developer Documentation/src/handling_interrupts_and_traps.md

 1. The type of interrupt (whether it is synchronous or asynchronous)  0 == Synchronous, 1 == Asynchronous
 2. The code specifying the cause of interrupt eg code 12 == instruction page fault

+we will handle rhe flow of interrupt handling using the following files :
+1. trap.s
+2.
 ## Rust function to handle Interrupts
 inputs :
     1. mcause : helps us determine the type and code of the interrupt